microsoft/fast/specs/date-picker/date-picker.md

 *Keyboard Navigation and Focus*
 Should be able to tab to the date control and arrow over to the calendar icon.
 Enter and space keys should open the calendar view.
-Esc key should close the calendar view.
+Esc key should close the picker view.
 Focus should be set to either a selected date (the current date), or the first of the month if the current date is not on the current month.
 Should be able to navigate between the months.
 Should be able to arrow around the month to pick a specific date.